Miquel Costa i Llobera: Early years, romanticism, and The Pine of Formentor

+Classicism, and ecclesiastical career in Rome

-He devoted much time in reading the classics, especially Horace and Virgil.
+He devoted much time reading the classics, especially Horace and Virgil.
 In 1879 the poet composed his famous ode A Horaci ("To Horace"), which he would later publish.
 Meanwhile, he sent the ode to Ramon Picó i Campamar and Antoni Rubió i Lluch, the latter being the one who would issue a more favorable judgment.
 In addition, Rubió sent the ode to his common friend and erudite Marcelino Menéndez y Pelayo, who would decide to include it in his book Horacio en España, stating that the ode of the young Mallorcan poet was one of the purest and most beautiful sapphic odes of his time.

 In 1880 he began his ecclesiastical career.
 In October 1885 he moved to Rome, until he received his doctorate in theology from the Pontifical Gregorian University.
 In 1890 he returned to the island of Mallorca.

 In 1899 he published Líricas, his only volume written in Spanish, collecting poems composed during his stay in Italy, Madrid and Mallorca.
 The volume was well received by friends and benefactors, mainly by Antonio Rubió y Lluch, and by critics such as Juan Valera or Marcelino Menéndez y Pelayo.